Skip navigation

 Things you can do to limit palpitations include:

-• Lower your intake of caffeine and nicotine.
+• Lower your intake of caffeine, nicotine, or other stimulants.
 This will often reduce heart palpitations.

 • Learn to reduce stress and anxiety.
 This can help prevent palpitations and help you better manage them when they occur.